SITCommunity/.github/profile/README.md

   - [website](https://www.cookiesmc.xyz/)
   - [discord](https://www.cookiesmc.xyz/discord/)

-By providing your support, you are contributing to the growth and improvement of CyraTeam's projects.
+By providing your support, you are contributing to the growth and improvement of Strivo projects.

 - our official [discord] servers
 - our official [website]